drabhikroy/Courses/content/en/work/cv-pdf.md

 <div class="concise">

-- Administered 32 interviews and focus groups, both cross-sectional and longitudinal, using unstructured and semi-structured formats to gauge the experiences of students and faculty.
+- Carried out 32 interviews and focus groups, both cross-sectional and longitudinal, using unstructured and semi-structured formats to explore the experiences of students and faculty.
-- Carried out process evaluations for four grant-associated programs, leading to enhanced member tracking, increased program efficiency, and heightened participant satisfaction.
+- Conducted process evaluations for multiple grant-funded programs, resulting in improved member tracking, greater program efficiency, and increased participant satisfaction.
-- Constructed and validated tools to measure students’ ability to convey research findings to a lay audience.
+- Created and validated instruments to assess students’ ability to communicate research findings to a general audience.
 - Designed semi-annual adaptive and interactive Qualtrics surveys enhanced with HTML/CSS/JavaScript, securing feedback from over 100 students and faculty with a 95% response rate.
-- Developed predictive models targeting the improvement of student engagement, experience, and retention.
 - Generated data visualizations for assessment and longitudinal studies, bolstering inferential statistical analyses to identify trends and support programmatic enhancements, retention strategies, and satisfaction initiatives.
-- Produced nine in-depth internal evaluation documents and crafted summaries for external stakeholders and federal reporting purposes.
+- Produced internal evaluation reports and prepared summaries for use in external communications and federal reporting.

 </div>